goldsteinsveta/moddable-static/README.md

-# MOD BENCH
+# MOD BENCH 🔧

-A workshop-manual style page whose whole gimmick is that it's moddable — knobs, toggles, and a chaos button rewrite the page's CSS variables live, a spec sheet tracks what you've changed from factory settings, the headline is editable, and clicking the specimen slaps stickers on it.

-Test fixture for `playground decentralize --path` (multi-file: index.html, style.css, mod.js, README.md).
+A little page that arrives unscrewed on purpose.

+Turn the knobs.
+Flip the lamps.
+Press ⚡ CHAOS and apologize to no one.
+The headline is yours to rewrite, the stickers are yours to slap, and the spec sheet quietly takes notes on everything you've done.

+No warranty.
+The warranty was never real.
+Mod away.